Can I Sue for Being Kicked Out of a Club, Neighborhood, or Online Group?

-The federal government and the states have laws that prohibit discrimination in “public accommodations."
-Title II of the Civil Rights Act of 1964 and the Americans with Disabilities Act create what are called “protected classes."
-You cannot be discriminated against under federal law based on your membership in one of the following protected classes:
+The federal government and the states have laws that prohibit discrimination in public accommodations.
+Title II of the Civil Rights Act of 1964 and the Americans with Disabilities Act create protected classes.
+You can't be discriminated against under federal law based on your membership in one of the following protected classes:

 - National origin